theel0ja/googlefonts-loader/README.md

 # googlefonts-loader
-Copy all Google Fonts to a folder
+Copy all Google Fonts to a folder.

+If you want to block requests to Google Fonts on your browser, add [Block Google Fonts by Crapblock](https://crapblock.theel0ja.info/) to your browser.

 ## Usage on macOS